 Overall, the results in Tables 5 and 6 confirm that QBP led to a moderate reduction in acute length of stay in unilateral replacement (around 0.3 drop for both unilateral hip and unilateral knee replacement after 2012, accompanied by an additional reduction by 0.2-0.25 days from 2014 onward).
-However, in bilateral replacements in Table 6, unlike in patient-level models, results are not significant even at minimally acceptable significance level of 10%, even though the signs of coefficients are preserved.
+However, in bilateral replacements in Table 6, unlike in patient-level models, results are not significant even at the minimally acceptable significance level of 10%, even though the signs of coefficients are preserved.

 In the meantime, in line with individual-level models, the remaining parameters of care in unilateral hip/knee replacements did not exhibit any significant shift.
-In particular, coefficients reflecting appropriateness through the use of antibiotic agent and admission based on pain symptoms did not undergo any considerable change, as suggested by coefficients β_1 in Tables [5] and Appendix F. A similar conclusion seems most likely with regards to quality outcomes, such as Charlson/Elixhauser post-admission comorbidity indexes and 180-day rates of replacement revision and hospital readmission.
+In particular, coefficients reflecting appropriateness through the use of antibiotic agent did not undergo any considerable change, as suggested by coefficients $\beta_1$ in Tables [5] and Appendix E. A similar conclusion seems most likely with regards to quality outcomes, such as Elixhauser post-admission comorbidity index and 180-day rates of replacement revision and hospital readmission.

-As far as unincetivized types of joint replacement are concerned (i.e. bilateral hip and knee until end 1st March 2014, and all replacements on other joints), results for the respective procedures provided in Table 6 and Table 19 in Appendix F suggest that no spill-over effect from QBP/HBAM- targeted unilateral hip and knee replacements occurred with respect to virtually all care related parameters.
+As far as unincentivized types of joint replacement are concerned (i.e. bilateral hip and knee until end 1st March 2014, and all replacements on other joints), results for the respective procedures provided in Table 6 and Table 17 in Appendix E also suggest that no spill-over effect from QBP/HBAM- targeted unilateral hip and knee replacements occurred with respect to virtually all care related parameters.
 None of the coefficients for QBP impact were significant in replacements other than hip and knee, while bilateral replacement demonstrated sporadic and marginally significant changes.

 As in previous models, no significant change was found with regards to preferences for bilateral versus unilateral replacements in models on each QBP replacement type (i.e. share of unilateral/bilateral hip/knee replacements, as evidenced by the coefficient for the share of procedures of the same type in Table 6), since none of related coefficients fall below the minimal significance level threshold of 10%.
-On the extensive margin, the results on the impact of QBP/HBAM on shares of each joint replacement type in the total joint replacement output are also presented in Appendix F. No evidence was found in favor of spill-over effects from incentivized joint replacement types on the frequency of other types of replacement, which include all replacements other than hip and knee (e.g. ankle, shoulder).
+On the extensive margin, the results on the impact of QBP/HBAM on shares of each joint replacement type in the total joint replacement output are also presented in Appendix E. No evidence was found in favor of spill-over effects from incentivized joint replacement types on the frequency of other types of replacement, which include all replacements other than hip and knee (e.g. ankle, shoulder).

-Despite a likely violation of the common trend assumption, we tentatively tried to estimate the impact of QBP and HBAM on the likelihood of different modes of patient discharge.
-Tables 18-20 provided in Appendix F offer tentative evidence that QBP and HBAM had an impact on the mode of discharge from hospital.
+Despite a likely violation of the common trend assumption and significant differences in pre-reform levels (see Figure 3, we tentatively tried to estimate the impact of QBP and HBAM on the likelihood of different modes of patient discharge.
+Tables 16 -18 provided in Appendix E offer tentative evidence that QBP and HBAM had an impact on the mode of discharge from hospital.
 Results on unilateral QBP procedures suggest that discharge home accompanied by post-rehabilitation services could have been rising in importance relative to other options, including discharge home with no support and being discharged to a post-operative rehabilitation facility.
-A similar finding is observed in hospital-level models run on all joint replacements, presented in Table 21 Appendix F. A more detailed analysis of these variables is provided in subsections 7.1 and 7.2 devoted to covariate and propensity matching techniques.
+A similar finding is observed in hospital-level models run on all joint replacements, presented in Table 19 Appendix E. A more detailed analysis of these variables is provided in subsections ?? and ?? devoted to matching estimators.